wjuarezq/jinja2/README.rst

 Jinja2
 ~~~~~~

-Jinja2 is a template engine written in pure Python.
+Jinja2 Aloha is a template engine written in pure Python.
 It provides a
 `Django`_ inspired non-XML syntax but supports inline expressions and
 an optional `sandboxed`_ environment.